CBD Products and Medical Marijuana for Endometriosis

 What does research show about the use of CBD products and medical marijuana for endometriosis?

-Some research has looked at the use of CBD products and MMJ for endometriosis.
-While the results from some studies are promising, more research is needed to better understand how CBD and MMJ impact endo symptoms.
+Some research has looked at the use of CBD products and medical marijuana for endometriosis.
+While the results from some studies are promising, more research is needed to better understand how CBD and medical marijuana impact endo symptoms.

 These study results may be encouraging for endo warriors who are looking for better treatments.
-It also offers people living with endometriosis the chance to help advance treatments through clinical trials.
+It also offers endo warriors the chance to help advance treatments through clinical trials.

 If you have endometriosis or think you do, talk to your doctor.
-They can address your concerns and discuss standard treatments as well as alternative options like CBD, MMJ, and other supplements.
+They can address your concerns and discuss standard treatments as well as alternative options like CBD, medical marijuana, and supplements.

 The 2021 Endometriosis In America survey was conducted online from February through March 2021.
 The survey was completed by 1,027 people.